-Germany eyes antigen tests to keep elderly safe in 2nd wave
+Germany eyes antigen tests to keep elderly safe from virus

 Germany has reported about 550,000 coronavirus cases — less than half the number recorded in Britain, Spain and France.
 Germany’s confirmed virus death toll of 10,669 is also one-fourth of Britain’s.

-A Health Ministry spokeswoman told The Associated Press that manufacturers have agreed to supply Germany with 9 million such tests in November and 11.5 million tests in December.
+A Health Ministry spokeswoman told The Associated Press that manufacturers have agreed to supply Germany with 9 million antigen tests in November and 11.5 million tests in December.

 Experts caution that while antigen tests have become more accurate, they should not be seen as a replacement for the standard PCR method.